Project

 Shorter syntax for anonymous refinements

-Added by palkan (Vladimir Dementyev) over 4 years ago.
-Updated over 3 years ago.
+Added by palkan (Vladimir Dementyev) about 5 years ago.
+Updated almost 4 years ago.

 Status: